-Tis the season ~ AND I am so excited!
+Tis the season ~ Christmas market season that is ~ AND I am so excited!
 German Christmas markets do not get old, well at least not to me.
 You might think, really?
 Aren’t they all the same… I would say a resounding, NO!
 I’ve lost count as to how many markets and festivals I’ve actually attended in the past four years but it has been a LOT.
-So naturally I love to help and created an easy E-Book with tons of information.
+So naturally, I love to help and created an easy E-Book with tons of information.
 My Stuttgart Christmas E-book is available and ready for you anytime right here!
 I also put together a video describing all of my local favorites with more travel tips!

 In my E-book I help with which ones to visit, when, where to park, what to look for, what to shop for and more~ it is easily downloadable to your phone – remember to click the link in your e-receipt.
 The link is only good for 24 hours!